kodarn/Sparsnas/README.md

           40C0    0008A049 0000 FFFF 00000000 64        <--- Unscrambled result
 ```

+To summarize what we have found out of the packet content:
   * Len     - Length of payload bytes, starting with column Fix (070f) and ending befire the Crc16
   * ID      - Seems to be a sender ID of some sort
   * Cnt     - A 8-bit packet counter, wrapping at 0x7F (which makes it 7-bits acutally)
   * Status  - Some sort of flag/status column with true/false like properies stating if the sensor is detecting any blinks.
   * Fixed   - 5 bytes of static data.
 At present, it is hard to make something of it.
 (See note on 'PCnt' column description.)
   * PCnt    - A 16-bit packet counter.
   * Watt    - Average time between pulses which can be used to calculate current power usage using the formula: 3686400 / (unscrambled value sent in the 'Data' column).
 Note: This is a simplified form for energy meters using 1000 impulses per kWh.
 If your meter is using other values, you need to use the formula in its original form as discussed above.
   * PulseCnt - A 32-bit led blink counter.
 Increases by one for every blink.
   * d3      - At present, it is hard to make something of it.
   * Crc16   - The standard Texas Instruments Crc16

+This enables us to write a small and simple Python-script to decode the signal:

 ![Decoder using RfCat](Receiver.using.RfCat/sparsnas_rfcat.jpg?raw=true "Decoder using RfCat")